Digital Skills Training: How To Start A Podcast

 Once you’ve hosted your podcast and have an RSS feed URL for your first podcast episode, you need to get your podcast listed in a public podcast directory.
 At the minimum, you need to get it registered in iTunes, but ideally also in other popular directories.

-And, that’s how to start a podcast … happy podcasting!
+And, that’s some digital skills training on how to start a podcast … happy podcasting!